 Pull&Bear evolves at the same pace as its customer, always watching out for new technologies, social movements and the latest artistic or musical trends.
 All of this can be seen reflected not only in its designs but also in stores.
 Inspired by the legendary Californian city of Palm Springs, the product lines are constantly being updated.
 All stores worldwide receive new merchandise twice a week.

-Belonging to the Inditex Group (Zara, Pull&Bear, Massimo Dutti, Bershka, Stradivarius, Oysho, Zara Home and Uterqüe), Pull&Bear is present in 76 markets through a network of more than 970 stores and the online store.
+As part of the Inditex Group (Zara, Pull&Bear, Massimo Dutti, Bershka, Stradivarius, Oysho and Zara Home), Pull&Bear is present in 76 markets, with a network of over 970 stores and an online store.

 The Pull&Bear chain of fashion stores was born, a result of a market segmentation strategy initiated by the Inditex Group.
 This was the moment when people were demanding a basic fashion style influenced by international trends, fashion that could also quickly adapt to their needs, with three fundamental premises: fashion, price and quality.
 The underlying idea of Pull&Bear was to bring fashion to the people.

 The ability to understand the concept of global fashion, along with an aggressive price policy, facilitated its international expansion from 1992 onwards, with the opening of their first stores in Portugal.

 Pull&Bear arrived to Greece and Malta, and quickly gained strong positions in both markets.

 The first collection for women sees the light of the day.
 Xdye is also added to the Pull&Bear line, offering sportier and more technological garments, from the very beginning linked to the icons of 21st century youth: music, technology, artistic movements, social issues, etc. That same year, the first website is created and the first stores open in Cyprus.